military dog tags

 The rumor was the small notch allowed the tags to be stuck between the teeth (and therefore not lost) while the dead soldier was transported back home.

-Fortunately, it’s just a rumor as the actual purpose behind the notch were far more wholesome.
+Fortunately, it’s just a rumor, as the actual purpose behind the notch was far less grim.

-It allowed the tag to be placed correctly in a machine which printed off the embossed letters.
+It simply allowed the tag to be placed correctly in the machine that printed off the embossed letters.

 During this era, military dog tags also included information such as:

-After World War II, the DoD elected to drop the next of kin information from standard-issue dog tags.
+After World War II, the DoD elected to drop the next of kin / emergency contact information from standard-issue dog tags.

 Vietnam